like to

 expensive, a good alternative is frozen.
 Just be sure not to defrost the

-minutes added to the baking time.
+extra minutes to the baking time.

 What makes scones so fun to make is that by varying a few ingredients